hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > ## Answer
 >  It turns out we didn't have ROOT installed.
 >  How do we fix it?
 We need to download and install the miniforge installer.
 The `-b -p` options specify a batch mode installation without user interaction, and the installation path is set to `$HOME/miniconda`.
-Setup the conda environment and initialize conda.
-Then install ROOT with conda and verify the installation with a python script.
+Set up the conda environment and initialize conda.
+Then install ROOT with conda and verify the installation with a Python script.
 >
 > ```yml
 > hello_world: